MicrosoftDocs/security/zero-trust/applications.md

 Take this step:

-[Enable real-time monitoring and control over access to any web app](https://docs.microsoft.com/cloud-app-security/proxy-intro-aad), based on user, location, device, and app.
+1. [Enable real-time monitoring and control over access to any web app](https://docs.microsoft.com/cloud-app-security/proxy-intro-aad), based on user, location, device, and app.
 For example, you can create policies to protect downloads of sensitive content with sensitivity labels when using any unmanaged device.
 Alternatively, files can be scanned on upload to detect potential malware and block them from entering sensitive cloud environment.

 > [!TIP]
 > [Learn about implementing an end-to-end Zero Trust strategy for endpoints](https://aka.ms/ZTEndpoints).

-### Strengthen protection against cyber threats and rogue apps
+### V. Strengthen protection against cyber threats and rogue apps

 Bad actors have developed dedicated and unique attack tools, techniques, and procedures (TTPs) that target the cloud to breach defenses and access sensitive and business-critical information.
 They use tactics such as illicit OAuth consent grants, cloud ransomware, and compromising credentials for cloud identity.